89luca89/terrible/README.md

 * **memory:** `optional`.
 Specify the memory ram for the VM.
 If not specified, the default value is taken.
 Default: `1024`
 * **set_new_password:** `optional`.
 Specify a new password to access the Vm.
 If not specified, the default value (**ssh_password**) is taken.

-#### Bastions, Jumphosts, Remote Nodes

-As stated in the above list, it required to declare a `terraform_node` host in the hypervisor.
+#### Bastions & Jumphosts

+The following section will describe some different scenarios that may appear during a typical deployment day.

+As described above, the `terraform_node` variable is `required`.
-The `terraform_node` can be a local or remote node.
+The `terraform_node` could be local or remote.

-A local node, as shown before, can be declared simply by setting:
+A really common scenario will have a local Terraform node.
+This could be declared as follow:

 ```yaml
 hypervisor_1: